chaos-mesh/website/docs/get_started/get_started_on_minikube.md

 ### Verify your installation

-Verify if the chaos mesh is running
+Verify if Chaos Mesh is running

 ```bash
 kubectl get pod -n chaos-testing